Shoplifting in D.C.

 According to the language in the statute, a person could conceivably be convicted of shoplifting for doing nothing more than walking into a store and picking up a piece of merchandise from the shelf.
 However, in order to meet its burden of proof in this scenario, the prosecution would also need to prove three things.
 First, it would need to prove that the property did not already belong to the defendant.
 Second, it would need to prove that the act of picking up the merchandise was not done accidentally or inadvertently.
 Finally, in what would be the prosecution’s biggest challenge, it would need to prove that, at the time of the picking up, the defendant intended either to steal it or to defraud the owner of its true value.
 D.C.
 Criminal Code § 22-3213 (2001).

-Although this offense is punishable by up to a $300 and 90 days of imprisonment, first-time offenders of this statute might be eligible for some type of diversion program.
+Although this offense is punishable by fine of up to a $500 and 90 days of imprisonment, first-time offenders of this statute might be eligible for some type of diversion program.
 For example, one alternative to trial would be for the defendant to enter into a “deferred prosecution agreement” (DPA).
 The standard DPA involves 32 hours of community over a four-month period.
 The government will dismiss the charges after the conditions of this agreement have been satisfied.

 Although your lawyer will be given a copy of the full police report and other pieces of “discovery” at your initial court appearance, you can obtain a copy of an abbreviated police report — the PD-251 — in advance of that hearing by contacting the Metropolitan Police Department.
 Instructions on obtaining a copy of your PD-251 are provided here.